Photonics Spectra BioPhotonics Vision Spectra Photonics Showcase Photonics Buyers' Guide Photonics Handbook Photonics Dictionary Newsletters Bookstore

 While researchers have experimented with using synthetic dyes as photoacoustic reporters of neuronal activity, controlling where the dye goes and what might be labelled has been challenging.
 Proteins have been particularly useful as probes for tagging specific molecules, but have not yet led to effective photoacoustic probes to monitor neural activity across the entire brain.

-“In our case, we took the best of both of these sensors, combining a protein with a rationally designed synthetic dye, and we can now label and visualise neurons in specific regions of interest,” said Alexander Cook, first author of the study and a predoctoral fellow in the Deo group.
+“In our case, we took the best of both of these sensors, combining a protein with a rationally designed synthetic dye, and we can now label and visualize neurons in specific regions of interest,” said Alexander Cook, first author of the study and a predoctoral fellow in the Deo group.
 In rational design approaches, researchers use existing knowledge and principles to build molecules with the desired properties, instead of blindly making and testing random compounds.
-The probe didn’t just give a static observation, Cook said, but showed a reversible, dynamic response to calcium, which is a marker of neuron activity.
+The probe not only gave a static observation, Cook said, but showed a reversible, dynamic response to calcium, which is a marker of neuron activity.

 According to Deo, an important challenge stood in the way of this technological development.
 Because photoacoustic probes have not been extensively studied, the researchers lacked a way to evaluate the probes they were building.